Wednesday, November 20, 2024

 I also enjoy the funk band element and whoever scored the movie and decided on the music did a good job as I alluded to previously.

-There are some cool guitars in this movie and I believe we see what couldn't be older than a 1993 Gibson SG with a beautiful blue and black finish, a guitar I'd love to play in the current era.
+There are some cool guitars in this movie and I believe we see what couldn't be newer than a 1993 Gibson SG with a beautiful blue and black finish, a guitar I'd love to play in the current era.
 We also see an explosive scene featuring what I think is a Gibson Les Paul, also a 93 or older.

 The one character who sits and watches TV constantly is somewhat dated and would probably be replaced with a gamer or phone addict at this point, but I appreciated the concept.
 We had TV at college but I can't remember many marathon TV-watching sessions.
 There was usually too much going on to be stuck to a TV, which I guess was the point of this character.
 All the chaos unfolds around him.